hazzik/ReSharper.StringFormat/README.md

 ###ReSharper.StringFormat

-This is a pluging for [ReSharper](http://jetbrains.com/resharper) which provides context action to replace PHP-like strings with embedded variables to `string.Format` method call with these variables as arguments.
+This is a plugin for [ReSharper](http://jetbrains.com/resharper) which provides context action to replace PHP-like strings with embedded variables to `string.Format` method call with these variables as arguments.

 ###Example